 Did You Know?
 In 2024, animal intake at the center was reduced 67% from its the peak in 2009 (6,000 to 1,951).
 Euthanasia was reduced by a huge 93% (~4,000 to 262) during the same period.
 So many animals have been saved!

-MCFA wishes to recognize and thank ALL of our generous grantors and donors for their support of spay-neuter at Monroe County Friends of Animals - Eastbourne Animal Center.
+MCFA wants to recognize and thank all of our generous grantors and donors for their support of the spay-neuter assistance at Monroe County Friends of Animals - Eastbourne Animal Center.
+It's a success because of your generosity. 🩷

 Monroe County Friends of Animals